 How Cancer Treatment Can Affect Fertility

 - Surgery—Removal of cancerous lesions in the areas of the cervix, ovaries, endometrium, and uterus may result in infertility.
-Factors such as the stage and spread of the cancer often dictate how extensive the surgery is, and, therefore, how much of an impact it may have on fertility.
+Factors such as the stage and spread of the cancer often dictate how extensive the surgery is and how much of an impact it may have on fertility.

-- Radiation—In some cases, cancerous lesions on reproductive organs, such as the ovaries, are not surgically removed, but rather treated with radiation.
-In addition to killing the cancer cells, radiation may also damage healthy cells, thereby disrupting the function of the organs and possibly causing infertility.
+- Radiation—In some cases, cancerous lesions on reproductive organs, such as the ovaries, are not surgically removed.
+Instead, they may be treated with radiation.
+In addition to killing the cancer cells, radiation may also damage healthy cells, disrupt the function of the organs, and possibly cause infertility.

 Options for Preserving Fertility

 - Ovarian transposition—This involves moving one or both ovaries away from the radiation field prior to treatment to minimize radiation exposure and damage to the ovaries.
 Sometimes, the ovaries can be transposed behind the uterus or even onto the woman’s thighs.

 - Radical trachelectomy—This procedure, used for patients with early stage cervical cancer, involves removal of the cervix while preserving the uterus.
 The problem here is that the cervix is the lowest portion of the uterus and removal of this portion of the uterus will likely result in the inability of the uterus to maintain the pregnancy.

 - Freezing of embryos—This procedure involves the removal of eggs, which are then fertilized via in vitro fertilization and then frozen for future implantation.